 The House on the Border by Aziz Nesin

-In many ways the narrator’s actions towards the thief mirror how a smaller country may feel when overpowered by a larger and stronger influence.
+In many ways the narrator’s actions towards the thief mirror how a smaller country (or individual) may feel when overpowered by a larger and stronger influence.
 At first there is an element of fear which in time manifests itself into friendship and acceptance.
 This friendship and acceptance is noticeable in the story when the narrator allows six thieves to live with him and his wife.
 Where previously he had been afraid and concerned about one thief he now lives with six of them.
 It is as though the narrator realises there is nothing else he can do but accept the situation he finds himself in.
 Rather than fighting the impossible the narrator just becomes friends with the thieves even using them as instruments to stop other thieves from robbing his house.
 It may also be important to remember that Nesin may also be using the six thieves and their stealing from the narrator’s home as symbolism for foreign owned companies coming into a country and stealing the country’s natural resources.

 Another point worth noting about the story is the guilt that the narrator and his wife feel over tying up the thief.
 It is as though the thief has rights while the narrator because he is outside everybody’s jurisdiction has no rights.
 He is unprotected and vulnerable which is a situation that many countries might find themselves in.
 Though they are innocent they may not be protected by others with their neighbours turning a blind eye.
 Which happens in the story when the neighbours arrive to see the thief in the house.
 They do not lend the narrator a helping hand.
 Rather there is a sense that what is happening is normal and acceptable to them.
 They sit comfortably knowing that their own homes are safe and under protection by those in authority.
 If anything everybody is turning a blind eye towards the narrator.
 He has no rights nor does he have the ability to defend himself.